prasadanilmore/Wiki-Edits-Prototype_RabbitMQ/README.md

 ## Introduction

-This project is a prototype for a data transformation and analysis system for Wikipedia changes.
-It involves a producer that reads sample data and emits it at random intervals of 0 to 1 into a RabbitMQ queue.
-A consumer then reads this data from the queue, performs aggregations, and stores the results in a PostgreSQL database.
-The system aims to provide insights into current Wikipedia trends and historical changes.
+This project serves as a prototype demonstrating RabbitMQ's capabilities with a "direct" exchange type.
+It comprises two key components: a producer that emits sample data at random intervals (between 0 and 1 second) and a RabbitMQ consumer.
+The consumer processes this data, performing aggregations, including tracking the global and german number of edits per minuteas well as stores the data in PostgreSQL database.

 ## Project Overview